 - App design is somewhat lacking

 - Some outdated info in forums and support documentation

 I’ll go into more detail about each of these points below.

 Speed: Is Private Internet Access fast?

-PIA lands in the middle of the pack in terms of download speed.
+PIA is above average in terms of download speed.
 I was able to stream 4K video and video conference in HD when connected to nearby servers.
 I never had issues with poor quality video or buffering.

 We tested international servers in North America, Europe, and Asia.
 Here are the average speeds for servers in each region:

 - Asia: 200 Mbps